tier4/awkernel/specification/awkernel_lib/src/context/x86/README.md

 ## Context

-`Context`, which is a structure, defined in awkernel_lib/src/context/x86.rs (to be filled) can be represented by a sequence in TLA+ as follows.
+`Context`, which is a structure, defined in [awkernel_lib/src/context/x86_64.rs](../../../../../awkernel_lib/src/context/x86_64.rs) can be represented by a sequence in TLA+ as follows.

 ```
 [x \in 0..(SIZE_CONTEXT - 1) |-> 0]